Search:

 • horse and other livestock owners

-The project aims to increase landholder skills, knowledge and confidence in natural resource management and support landholders to implement on-ground works including pest plant and animal control, soil health remediation, native vegetation improvements and more.
-It is also designed to develop landholders into ‘catchment stewards’ who can act as mentors for their neighbours and local community.
+The project aimed to increase landholder skills, knowledge and confidence in natural resource management and support landholders to implement on-ground works including pest plant and animal control, soil health remediation, native vegetation improvements and more.
+It was also designed to develop landholders into ‘catchment stewards’ who can act as mentors for their neighbours and local community.

-The project is split into three separate Workshop Series that engage each specific landholder group.
+The project was split into three separate Workshop Series that engaged each specific landholder group.

-This project will address knowledge gaps among small block owners and empower them to think strategically, make informed management decisions, increase active stewardship, improve land, water and vegetation management and increase community landscape resilience in rapidly changing areas.
+This project addressed knowledge gaps among small block owners and empowered them to think strategically, make informed management decisions, increase active stewardship, improve land, water and vegetation management and increase community landscape resilience in rapidly changing areas.

 Existing programs primarily focus on full-time farmers with large enterprises and specific industries (e.g. livestock and cropping).